Sheffield Place is a nonprofit treatment and transitional living program on E. 12th Street in Kansas City, Missouri.

-Up to 75 families (fourteen homeless mothers and their children at any one time) call Sheffield Place home each year.
-The average length of stay is nearly four months.
+More than 100 families (17 homeless mothers and their children at any one time) call Sheffield Place home each year.
+The average length of stay is approximately three months.

 A typical family at Sheffield Place is headed by a mother in her 20's.
 The family depends on Temporary Aid for Needy Families, food stamps, and Medicaid.
 The average mother has two children under five years of age.
-In 2014, 58% of mothers were Caucasian, 42% of mothers were African American, and 12% self-identified as Hispanic/Latina.
+In 2017, 61% of mothers were African American, 34% of mothers were white, 3% were Native American, 2% were Asian.
+Five percent identified as Hispanic/Latina in ethnicity.

 Nearly all of the mothers have a mental health diagnosis, most commonly depression, anxiety, Post Traumatic Stress Disorder, and bi-polar disorder.
 Most of the mothers have a dual diagnosis of addiction.
 Most are survivors of domestic violence, and many grew up in foster care and/or were runaways, lack a high school diploma or GED, and have felony convictions.